Sol Invictus (album): Legacy and accolades

 The album was included at number 5 on Rock Sounds top 50 releases of 2015 list.
 Rolling Stone ranked it second on their list of the 20 best metal albums of 2015.

 In June 2015, the album won a Metal Hammer Golden God Award for Best Album.

+Track listing

+All songs are credited to Faith No More in the album’s liner notes.
+Actual songwriters adapted from ASCAP.